 - If you passed, receive an invitation to take the Oath of Allegiance.

 - Attend a ceremony during which you will again swear allegiance to the U.S. and be formally naturalized.

-USCIS takes the language and civics test seriously and applicants must be prepared to pass these important steps in the process.
-Through careful planning and strategy, applicants can be ready to excel in this important part of the interview process.
-The careful planning must include a comprehensive background check and review of travel in and out of the United States.
+USCIS takes the language and civics test seriously, and applicants must be prepared to pass these important steps in the process.
+Through careful planning and strategy, applicants can excel in this crucial part of the interview process.
+The careful planning must include a comprehensive background check and travel review in and out of the United States.